-- Identify and distinguish anatomical, cellular, and functional features of the brain. - Explain how neurons propagate information and communicate to other neurons. - Describe the process of neurodevelopment - Explain the neurobiological basis of learning and memory. - Analyze how neuroscience findings are interpreted and communicated to broad audiences. - Use scientific sources to critically evaluate neuroscience claim - Connect foundational principles of neuroscience to modern-day, real-world applications.
+- Identify and distinguish anatomical, cellular, and functional features of the brain. - Explain how neurons propagate signals and communicate to other neurons. - Describe the process of development - Explain the neurobiological basis of learning and memory. - Analyze how neuroscience findings are interpreted and communicated to broad audiences. - Connect foundational principles of neuroscience to modern-day, real-world, applications.